lidofinance/lido-improvement-proposals/LIPS/lip-x.md

     // --- Admin controls ---

     /// @notice Assign (or reassign) the active delegatee.
     ///         Only callable by admin.
-Takes effect immediately: the new
+The previous delegatee is dropped at
-    ///         delegatee replaces any current one atomically, and the old
+    ///         once and the new one becomes effective only after the contract's
-    ///         key can no longer call execute() or produce valid signatures.
+    ///         cooldown (`getCooldown()` seconds).
     ///         Reverts if delegatee == admin.
     /// @param delegatee Address of the incoming delegatee. function assignDelegatee(address delegatee) external;

-    /// @notice Instantly remove the current delegatee.
-Only callable by admin.
+    /// @notice Remove the current and any pending delegatee.
-    ///         Takes effect immediately.
+    ///         Only callable by admin.
     function revokeDelegatee() external;

     /// @notice Terminate the contract, permanently disabling execute().